 In the U.S.

 Pharmacologic Class: Tyrosine Kinase Inhibitor

 Crizotinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer that is caused by a defect in either a gene called anaplastic lymphoma kinase (ALK) or a gene called ROS1.
-It is an antineoplastic (cancer) agent.
-Crizotinib interferes with the growth of cancer cells, which are eventually destroyed by the body.
+Your doctor will test for the presence of this gene.
+Crizotinib is an antineoplastic (cancer) agent.
+It interferes with the growth of cancer cells, which are eventually destroyed by the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For crizotinib, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to crizotinib or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of crizotinib in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of crizotinib in the elderly.